L-YS-Ayoussef/JPEG-Image-Coding-with-DCT-and-Convolutional-Channel-Coding-in-Python/README.md

 2. **Finite-Precision Arithmetic Encoder**
    - The same symbol alphabet is used.
    - An interval \([0,1)\) is recursively narrowed based on cumulative probabilities.
-   - All computations are implemented with **finite precision** (e.g., integer arithmetic and renormalization) to avoid floating-point issues.
+   - All computations are implemented with **finite precision** (integer arithmetic and renormalization) to avoid floating-point issues.

 The project **compares**:
 - Compression ratio,